cryptix/mountMgo/README.md

 ## todo/ideas
+- [ ] collections are only read on startup
 - [ ] check some corner cases
 - [ ] documents in `xxx.index` collections don't have `_id` fields, so they aren't listed yet
 - [ ] maybe experiement with mgo's [GirdFs](http://godoc.org/labix.org/v2/mgo#GridFS)